 While the kiddie tax was a big issue in the 1990s, when many parents used custodial accounts to save for college, it shouldn’t be as big an issue today.
 Why not?
 If you save for college, you now have two great college savings options available to you: 529 college savings plans and Coverdell education savings accounts.
 Neither account, with their potential tax-free growth, would trigger the kiddie tax.

 What if you want to invest in a child’s name with the goal of helping him or her save money for after college?
-You might invest in a way that’s likely to generate less than $2,200 a year in annual investment gains.
+To sidestep the kiddie tax, you might invest in a way that’s likely to generate less than $2,000 or so in annual investment gains.
 For instance, you could favor tax-efficient investment vehicles like stock index mutual funds or tax-managed stock funds.

 Next: In the Parents’ Names